 What are the current yacht taxation frameworks in the Caribbean?

-The Bahamas have introduced a 10% VAT on yacht charters and a 4% port tax.
-The Cayman Islands and the British Virgin Islands offer attractive tax incentives.
-These include low tax rates, confidentiality, and benefits like low registration fees.
+The Bahamas applies a 10% VAT on yacht charters combined with a 4% port tax.
+The Cayman Islands and the British Virgin Islands offer much more favorable conditions, built around low tax rates, strong confidentiality protections, and benefits like minimal registration fees.
+The gap between these jurisdictions is wide enough to make the choice of where you base or register your yacht a genuinely consequential financial decision.

 What environmental regulations must yacht owners comply with?